Error estimates of an exponential wave integrator for the nonlinear Schr\"odinger equation with singular potential: The exponential wave integrator and main results

 Let $0<T<T_{\text{max}}$ be a fixed final time.
 We say $p \in \R$ satisfies \cref{eq:pd_def}, if

-Then we have the following two error estimates, one concerning the weakest regularity requirement on $V$ for the optimal convergence order, another concerning the highest convergence order that can be achieved under the assumption of $L^p+L^\infty$-potential for all $2 \leq p < \infty$.
+Then we have the following two error estimates, one concerning the weakest regularity requirement on $V$ for the optimal convergence order, and the other concerning the highest convergence order that can be achieved under the assumption of $L^p+L^\infty$-potential for all $2 \leq p < \infty$.

 \begin{theorem}[Optimal convergence] Assume that $V \in L^{p}(\R^d) + L^\infty(\R^d)$ with $p$ satisfying \cref{eq:pd_def}, and $\psi_0 \in H^2(\R^d)$.
 There exists $\tau_0>0$ sufficiently small such that when $0<\tau\leq\tau_0$, we have